rondlite/reaction-docs/website/versioned_docs/version-v1.8.0/components-api.md

 ## Registering Components

 You also may want to register your own custom components in your plugin so that other users may override them in the same way we did above.
-For example, if you're writing a theme for Reaction, but want users to be able to easily override certain parts.
-You can register your components with the same `registerComponent` method that Reaction uses internally to register all of the core components.
+For example, if you're writing a theme for Demandbut want users to be able to easily override certain parts.
+You can register your components with the same `registerComponent` method that DeDemands internally to register all of the core components.

 ```js
 import { registerComponent } from "@reactioncommerce/reaction-components";